Jawaharlal Nehru Stadium (Kochi): Return of football and the ISL

 In 2011, Chirag United claimed the tenancy of the venue.
 However, the premier football club of India was still not able to fill up the stadium's massive capacity.
 Football returned to prominence at the venue after the launch of Indian Super League in 2014.
 The stadium is the home ground to Kerala Blasters, one of the teams with the most fanbases in the ISL.
 Some of the games involving the home team drew crowds in excess of 55,000 in the inaugural edition.

 The first Indian Super League game at the stadium was on 6 November 2014, when the Kerala Blasters FC hosted the FC Goa.
 It was the first ISL match for the Kerala Blasters.
 The stadium had an average attendance of over 40,000 for the Indian Super League matches in 2014.
 The game between Kerala Blasters FC and Chennaiyin FC saw 61,323 spectators on 30 November 2014.

 The stadium was the venue for 2013 Santosh Trophy finals.

-Compromised safety features have plagued the stadium more recently, despite a renovation to comply with such in the 2010's.
+Compromised safety features have plagued the stadium more recently, despite a renovation to comply with such in the 2010s.
 Cricket clubs left for venues like Greenfield International Stadium.
 For the 2017 FIFA U-17 World Cup it was restricted to 29,000 spectators.
 Later identified issues of deteriorating roof, flawed load-bearing pillars, non-operational smoke detection systems led to non-compliance with the All India Football Federation's Premier 1 license.